lizmat/raku-all-modules/github/p6-pdf/Native-Packing-p6/README.md

 The endianess of the binary format needs to be known to correctly read and write to it.

-There is also a `Host` mode.
+There is also a platform-dependant `Host` mode.
 This will read and write binary data in the same endianess as the host computer.

 Endian Examples: